 The concept of “caught you being good” is not a new one.

 However, it is one that does not get used enough.
 This is one of the quickest and most effective ways to reinforce desirable behavior.
 Everyone likes the good work they do to be acknowledged, children included.
-Individuals are more likely to demonstrate certain behaviors if we know they result in some kind of a reward.
+Individuals are more likely to demonstrate certain behaviors if we know they result in some kind of reward.

-For example: your child shares a toy with his/her sibling.
+For example, your child shares a toy with his/her sibling.
 You reinforce this behavior with a positive statement, “I love how you shared your toy with John.”
 They will be likely to demonstrate this behavior again in the future in order to access further positive praise.
 Likewise: your child stomps his feet in response to being denied access to something.
 You respond by saying, “STOP stomping your feet!”
-Your child may stop in the moment, but long term this statement did nothing to CHANGE the behavior.
+Your child may stop at the moment, but long term this statement did nothing to CHANGE the behavior.
 In fact, they may have even figured out that their stomping feet behavior is something that bothers you.
 Making them more likely to use this behavior again in the future.

-Remember, a good rule of thumb is that children should receive praise four times more frequently than a corrective statement.
+Remember, a good rule of thumb is that children should receive behavior-specific praise four times more frequently than a corrective statement.

 I brought this topic up to a colleague and fellow BCBA.
 I asked her what her thoughts were about the elf on the shelf, and she very candidly shared this statement:

-“As a behavior analyst I know how to handle challenging behavior.
-This should apply to my own children as well, however, in real life even behavior analysts aren’t perfect.
-As in other households, our elf comes back each year and every morning watching the kids find him, is both magical and exciting!
+“As a behavior analyst, I know how to handle challenging behavior.
+This should apply to my own children as well, however, in real life, even behavior analysts aren’t perfect.
+As in other households, our elf comes back each year, and every morning watching the kids find him is both magical and exciting!

-Recently the stress of balancing work, kids, Christmas and a million other things took over and on that particular day I had less patience than usual.
-As I was dealing with a morning that was short on time and my almost 6-year-old daughter was fighting me over her hair, clothes and breakfast.
+Recently the stress of balancing work, kids, Christmas, and a million other things took over and on that particular day, I had less patience than usual.
+As I was dealing with a morning that was short on time and my almost 6-year-old daughter was fighting me over her hair, clothes, and breakfast.
 I pulled the “elf and Santa card!”
 Before I even realized it, I found myself threatening that “Santa would not be bringing presents if she continued,” and realized that I immediately paired the elf in a negative way.

-To most parents this may not seem like a big deal but as a behavior analyst it goes against everything we know!
+To most parents, this may not seem like a big deal but as a behavior analyst, it goes against everything we know!

 As many of you know, the art of parenting is a challenge.

-We often have to make quick decisions and come up with responses in the moment.
+We often have to make quick decisions and come up with responses at the moment.
 It can be very easy to get caught up in a cycle of negativity where all we seem to be saying are words like, “No!”
 “Stop!”
 “Don’t!”